 What About Sliding Scale?

 If finances are tight for you, I offer sliding scale rates for up to five clients on my case load.
-Sliding scale rates range from $80 to $125 per couple’s session, and $60 to $90 per individual session.
+Sliding scale rates range from $80 to $125 per session.
 These reduced rates are available on request and you set your own rate based on your own assessment of your ability to pay within the ranges mentioned above.

 24 hour Notice for Cancellation

 I serve many clients and must respect their needs as well as yours.
 To help achieve this I ask you to accept responsibility for arriving on time and notifying me at least 24 hours in advance if you cannot attend.
 If you fail to provide this notice, I can charge you the full fee for the session, even if you did not attend or missed part of it.
 However, I understand that illness and urgent life problems may prevent you from giving sufficient notice and will make exceptions in such cases.

 Except in certain specific circumstances, I will not tell anyone your identity, or identifying information, or what was shared in a session without prior written permission.
 When a session involves more than one adult client, each client must provide written consent before I can disclose information to a third party.